 CylancePROTECT Desktopalways watches for the execution of malicious processes and alerts the console when anything unsafe or abnormal attempts to run.
-Use the protection settings to configure the
+You can configure the

 Prevent Service Shutdown from Device

 If this setting is selected, device users cannot stop the service for the

 CylancePROTECT Desktopagent or for the following versions of the

 CylancePROTECT Desktopagent version 3.1 and later runs as a trusted service using Antimalware Protected Process Light (AM-PPL) technology from